Looking for a last-minute gift? Give a subscription box instead

 $49.99 a quarter from FabFitFun

 FabFitFun is a lifestyle box that offers women a range of products related to beauty, fitness, fashion, and home decor.
 It also provides very good value for money: Each quarterly box costs $49.99, but the products inside are worth between $200 and $300.
 The brand also offers some level of customization, allowing subscribers to pick between several options so they don’t get anything they don’t want or need.
-The company curates products from well known brands—the Winter box, for instance, featured a candle from Jonathan Adler and hair products from Drybar.
+The company curates products from well-known brands—the Winter box, for instance, featured a candle from Jonathan Adler and hair products from Drybar.
 This subscription is sure to delight any woman on your list.

 Farmgirl Flowers